danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 * Directory responses:
   * "Naked" directory paths (i.e. ones that do not end with a slash) are redirected to the same path with a final slash appended.
-  * Directory paths are responded to with the contents of a file called `index.html` in that directory, if it exists.
-The index file name is not configurable.
 * These "odd" URL paths all cause not-found responses:
   * Ones with a `..` that would "back out" of the site directory.
   * Ones with an _encoded_ slash in them, that is to say literally `%2F`.
 (It is